1TheCrazy/InputSimulatorPro/README.md

 3. Select the 'Browse' tab
 4. Enter 'InputSimulatorPro' in the search bar
 5. Select the result, click 'Install' and 'OK'
+6. Add a `using` statement at the top of your code

 ## [Dll](./.dll/InputSimulatorPro.dll)